Warren A. UsatineCo-Managing Shareholderwusatine@coleschotz.com New York Office

 Court Plaza North, 25 Main Street, Hackensack, NJ 07601

 T: 201-525-6233 / C: 201-755-1532 / F: 201-678-6233

-Warren A. Usatine is Co-Chair of the firm’s Litigation Department and a member in the Bankruptcy & Corporate Restructuring Department.
+Warren A. Usatine is co-managing shareholder of Cole Schotz as well as a co-chair of the firm’s Litigation Department and a member in the Bankruptcy & Corporate Restructuring Department.
 His practice covers all aspects of complex commercial litigation and restructuring matters in both the state and federal courts.
 He has extensive experience in chancery litigation matters, as well as representation of Chapter 11 debtors and creditors’ committees in bankruptcy courts.

 A Member of the firm since 2002, Warren has played a prominent role in representing an array of litigation and restructuring clients in complex, commercial matters, including:

 - Represented Congoleum Corporation, a resilient flooring manufacturer with plants in New Jersey, Pennsylvania and Maryland, in chapter 11 proceeding in which the company’s asserts were sold as a going concern, preserving nearly 300 union jobs.

 - Representing the official committee of unsecured creditors in the chapter 11 proceedings of Revel AC, Inc. and its affiliates, a 1,400 room, 47-story casino hotel resort in Atlantic City, New Jersey.

 - Representing a shareholder in litigation over the ownership and control of a closely held national logistics company, with multiple trials in the New Jersey chancery court and appeals spanning over a decade on oppressed shareholder and related valuation issues.